Celestial04/BAR/README.md

-# OBSBAR
+# OBS Backup And Restore (OBSBAR)
-OBSBAR is a simple script write in Python for OBS Studio for backup and restore your OBS Studio files.
+This is a simple script write in Python for OBS Studio for backup and restore your OBS Studio files.
 You can use this script for backup and restore from your local disk or a private GitHub repo.

 > [!IMPORTANT]
 > Python 3.13+ is recommended to use this script